binshi/ml-ds/chapter1.md

 **Recall**: TP/\(TP+FN\)

-**F1 score**: F1 score is closed to the smallest of precision and recall.
+**F1 score**: F1 score is close to the smallest of precision and recall.
 So if one is particularly low it raises a flag.

 A combination of precision and recall:   2\*\(precision\*recall\)/\(precision+recall\)